PrismaCloudLabs/workshop/README.md

 # Code to Cloud AWS Workshop

 ## GitHub Setup 1 of 2

-The following variables need to be created and set for the GitHub action to properly setup your lab environment.

 1. [Create a GitHub Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)
 2. Allow GitHub Actions in Organization to open PR's